wmyw96/FAIR/README.md

-## Customizing your own estimatior
+## Customizing your own estimator

-We also provide an unified FAIR estimation implementation (using gradient descent asecent with Gumbel approximation) if the user can specify the generator/discriminator by inheriting the `FairModel` class.
-We use a toy sample akin to the thought experiment in the introduction to illustrate how one can customizing the estimator.
+We also provide a unified FAIR estimation implementation (using gradient descent ascent with Gumbel approximation) if the user can specify the generator/discriminator by inheriting the `FairModel` class.
+We use a toy sample akin to the thought experiment in the introduction to illustrate how one can customize the estimator.
 The sample code can be found at [toy_sample.py](toy_sample.py).

 ### Data Generating Process